-From savory dishes to sweets; herbs and spices are used in the preparation of many recipes.
+From savory dishes to sweets, herbs and spices are used in the preparation of many recipes.

 The Latin culture is well known for its cuisine.
 Here are just a few of the herbs and spices that we use.

 Anise (aniseed) is used in the preparation of tea–it is said that anise is really good for stomach problems!
 Many bread recipes call for anise.
-In Dominican Republic is one of the ingredients for arepitas de yuca.
+In the Dominican Republic is one of the ingredients for arepitas de yuca.
 (Yucca Fritters)

-What’s your favorite herbs of spice to cook with?
+What are your favorite herbs of spice to cook with?